I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksenableeventwithallocator.md

 ## Remarks

 If the optional allocator callback is used, the filter may need to free the buffer in some nonconventional manner.
-Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.</p>
+Note that the IRP_BUFFERED_IO and IRP_DEALLOCATE_BUFFER flags are not set when using a custom allocator.

 ## Requirements
 | &nbsp; | &nbsp; |